evalcurious/evalcurious.github.io/_posts/2018-11-29-district-trivia-map-part-1.md

 # write.csv(output, "locations.csv", row.names=FALSE)
 ```

-This code can be broken down into a hand full of sections.
+This code can be broken down into a handful of sections.
 We'll go through them one-by-one to see what each line does.

 ## Loading the necessary packages
 ```R